 The one-hour primetime special will feature artists, athletes, musicians, commencement speakers, influencers and cultural icons showing their support with performances and messages featuring students, teachers and their families from across the country.

-During the broadcast, viewers will be directed to the Rethink Together online forum, which will feature specific content for each state, including a congratulatory message from Gov. Kim Reynolds and Iowa Department of Education Director Ann Lebo and messages from Iowa high school seniors on their hopes for the class of 2020.
+During the broadcast, viewers will be directed to the Rethink Together online forum (Iowa content has been removed), which will feature specific content for each state, including a congratulatory message from Gov. Kim Reynolds and Iowa Department of Education Director Ann Lebo and messages from Iowa high school seniors on their hopes for the class of 2020.